jentery/mdia200v2/index.md

 The most important thing to know about this course is that *I'll opt for care in every instance.* If the workload becomes too much, or we're juggling more than we should, then we'll cut material.
 I planned for the maximum in advance, under the assumption that we won't get to everything.
 And that's totally fine.

 I suggest dedicating *3 to 5 hours of study and practice* to MDIA 200 each week in addition to our weekly meetings on Monday and Thursday.
 Of course, 3 to 5 hours per week is only a guideline.
-You may find that you need more or less time depending on the activity, your preferences, and your own familiarity with the work and materials involved.
+You may find that you need more or less time depending on the activity, your preferences, and your familiarity with the work and materials involved.

 I will give you time during class to draft responses to prompts in your worksheets; however, you will need more time (between classes) to develop and refine your work, hence the recommended 3 to 5 hours per week.